-- Call forwarding greeting: Enable the call forwarding greeting to announce, “Please hold while we connect your call to Extension 1.”
-Once the audio plays, on-hold music follows until the other line picks up.
+- Call forwarding greeting: Make call transfers seamless by enabling the call forwarding greeting.
+The auto attendant will announce, “Please hold while we connect your call to Extension 1,” followed by on-hold music until your staff picks up.

 Add Extra Grasshopper Business Phone Numbers